sandialabs/SILT/README.md

   - The default installation directory is usually something like `C:\Users\<user>\AppData\Local\silt`
 - Find and run the silt program: Execute (double click) the `launch_silt.bat` file in the folder

-### Notes to keep in mind
-- You may encounter Conda errors when you run `launch_silt.bat` if Conda is not added to the PATH environment variable.
-To fix, you can either 1) add Conda to PATH (generally not recommended), or 2) open the "Anaconda Powershell Prompt" terminal, navigate to the default installation directory, and run `launch_silt.bat`.
-The script will then find Conda.

 - Please do not move `launch_silt.bat` or `run_tests.bat` to a different location (moving the entire folder as a whole is okay).

 - (optionally) You may run the tests any time to make sure the program works properly.
 If you encounter errors, please try runing these tests: Execute `run_tests.bat` in the installation folder (done automatically on installation).